Our streamlined professional Probate service for relatives following a death is widely used by Will Power clients who wish to obtain Grant of Probate.

-We agree on a fee upfront which is very competitive with other providers like solicitors and banks who often charge more where Trusts are involved.
+We agree on a fee upfront which is always competitive in comparison with other probate providers who often charge more where Trusts are involved.

-We normally hold a meeting with the executors at a venue of their choice, to explain the service, agree on the work to be done, agree on the fees and collect all the relevant paperwork.
+We normally hold a meeting with the Executors, to explain the service, agree on the work to be done, agree on the fees and collect all the relevant paperwork.

 Our service includes

 - Valuing and selling all the relevant assets